How to Start A Blog in 2020

 Here’s why you should use WordPress

-- Numbers don’t lie.
-WordPress is the most popular blogging platform today and there are reasons for that (as you’d find out).
-It powers about 33% of websites and blogs on the Internet.
+- WordPress is the most popular blogging platform.
+It powers about 34% of websites and blogs on the Internet.

 - Ease of use.
 Writing and publishing a post on WordPress is as easy as using Microsoft Word.

 - Easy to get help.
 Due to its popularity, it’s very easy to get help.
-You only need to google it or search a forum.
+You only need to Google it or search in the WordPress forum.